Bookcase Favorites: Do Not Say We Have Nothing

 Bookcase Favorites: Taking Haiti

-In Taking Haiti: Military Occupation and the Culture of U.S. Imperialism, 1915-1940, Mary Renda explores the interplay between culture and policy through the lens of...
+Mary Renda's Taking Haiti: Military Occupation and the Culture of U.S. Imperialism, 1915-1940 examines the interplay between culture and policy through the lens of the...

 UB Receives $10m for James Joyce Museum